Can I Be Pressured into Getting an Abortion?

 (2) Every one who attempts to coerce a female person to procure an abortion for herself is guilty of

-Doctors are cautious to ensure the women are “willingly and freely” consenting to an abortion.
+Doctors are cautious to ensure that women are “willingly and freely” consenting to an abortion.
 They face jail if they provide abortions without the mother’s explicit consent.

 The Domestic Abuse (Scotland) Act of 2018 recognizes that pressure and coercion can take many forms, be subtle or blatant, and involve emotional, psychological, financial, and even physical threats, so women's freedom of action is restricted.
 When women report being victims of coerced abortion, they have recourse to a justice system that supports them.